 - request for an exemption by an exporter.

 The Tribunal does not inquire into the matter itself nor does it hear from parties.
 Rather, the Tribunal’s jurisdiction is limited to amending its finding or order without delay.
-Further to subsection 3.2(d) of the Canadian International Trade Tribunal Regulations, a single member of the Tribunal will make and have issued an order amending the finding or order.
+Further to paragraph 3.2(d) of the Canadian International Trade Tribunal Regulations, a single member of the Tribunal will make and have issued an order amending the finding or order.
 The Tribunal will endeavour to notify the CBSA and all interested parties of the amended finding or order within 10 working days of receipt of notice from the CBSA of a circumvention decision.
 The Tribunal will not provide reasons for its order as it has no discretion in the matter.

 Any questions regarding these guidelines or any related matter should be addressed to: